How To Recertify Your Income Based Repayment for Student Loans

 What Is Student Loan Recertification?

-How To Recertify Income Based Repayments
+How to Recertify Income-Driven Repayments

 To file online, go to the student aid website above, click on “Manage My Loans,” and then click on “Recertify an Income-Driven Repayment Plan.”
 You’ll need to log in with your federal student aid ID.

-When To Recertify Income Driven Repayment Plans
+When to Recertify Income-Driven Repayment Plans

-If you fail to recertify your IBR plan by the annual deadline, your monthly payment will switch to the amount you would pay under the Standard Repayment Plan.
+If you fail to recertify your IBR plan by the annual deadline, your monthly payment will switch to the amount you will pay under the Standard Repayment Plan.
 You’ll be able to make payments based on your income again when you update your income information.

 The Takeaway